 Want More Margaret Wehrenberg?

-Margaret Wehrenberg is also presenting The New Social Anxiety: Mental Health and Social Balance in the Age of Social Media and the Internet on December 4.
+Margaret Wehrenberg is also presenting The New Social Anxiety: Mental Health and Social Balance in the Age of Social Media and the Internet.
 Click here for full info.

 By the end of this training, attendees will be better able to —